henrik/progress_bar/README.md

 Indeterminate progress bars will animate on their own, once you start them off.
 It's up to you to terminate them when done.

-Don't output anything else while they are animating, as they will keep rewriting the current output line.
+Don't output anything else while this bar is animating, as it will keep rewriting the current output line.

 ``` elixir
 # Start it.